oh-jinwoo94/ENCODE/README.md

 chr12   54300811        54300814        GATA1|chr12:54300792-54300811:+ 551     +       chr12:54300792-54300811:+       chrX    48786590        48786591        +       GATA1   ENSG00000102145 CTCCACCACAGGTGCCTGAA    GCTCCACCACAGGTGCCTGAA   targeting       NA

-Only the first three, fifth, and sixth columns are relevant for these scrips.
+Only the first three, fifth, and sixth columns are relevant for these scripts.

 First three: PAM coordinate